safari lodges Tanzania

 Ahhhh, the Serengeti…

-Approximately 30 000 km (12 000 sq mi) of pristine wilderness filled with distant horizon lines game-rich plains.
+Approximately 30 000 km (12 000 sq mi) of pristine wilderness filled with distant horizon lines across its game-rich plains.

 .